 A school's state rating can be affected if participation of any subgroup of students, such as a racial subgroup, drops below 95 percent.
-But no school has ever suffered state takeover or intervention because of low participation and there is no state law that would permit such action even if state officials wanted to.
-And in light of the pandemic, Commissioner Riley announced that he will not recommend any new underperforming or chronically underperforming districts or schools in the upcoming school year, 2021-22.
+But no school has ever suffered state takeover or intervention because of low participation, and there is no state law that would permit such action based on low participation alone.
+The bottom line is that being classified "in need of focused/targeted support" due to low participation rates may be unpleasant, but the label in itself carries few, if any, practical consequences.